 I purchased Craft 3 from M&S at Castlepoint, Bournemouth.
 It cost £10.

-Follow me on Twitter and Instagram. read my column on the first Saturday of each month in The Bournemouth Echo.
+Follow me on Twitter @wonderofwine Facebook and Instagram.
+Read my column on the first Saturday of each month in the Taste section of The Bournemouth Echo.